fereidani/recaptcha2/README.md

 **First:**

-You need to recieve Site Key and Secret Key for your domain from : https://www.google.com/recaptcha/intro/index.html
+You need to receive Site Key and Secret Key for your domain from : https://www.google.com/recaptcha/intro/index.html

 **How to init :**
 ```